ldpliu/clusterpool/demo.md

 cat team-admin/managedcluster-label.yaml
 oc create -f team-admin/managedcluster-label.yaml --as le

-## team-admin create deployment
+## team-admin create clusterdeployment
-[Note]then team-admin need to create a clusterdeployment, same as managedlcuster, the clusterdeployment should also have clusterset label. or it will be denied.
+[Note]after the managedcluster created, then team-admin need to create a clusterdeployment to provision a  cluster, same as managedlcuster, the clusterdeployment should also have clusterset label.

 cat team-admin/clusterdeployment-nolabel.yaml
 oc create -f team-admin/clusterdeployment-nolabel.yaml --as le

 cat team-admin/clusterdeployment-label.yaml
 oc create -f team-admin/clusterdeployment-label.yaml --as le

 ######################################## view
 ### another team-admin edit managedcluster